 But he warned that simply having a slungshot is not enough.
 You need to actually know how to use it.

-“It’s not as simple as flinging this tool around.
-You want to be effective.
-You want to be quick.
-And you want to leave as soon as possible,” Krudo said.
+“It’s not as simple as flinging this tool around,” Krudo said.
 “So, some training would be required.”